Pasta-fantasia/elena-docs/docs/01_install/pure_python.md

 ```
 wget https://raw.githubusercontent.com/Pasta-fantasia/elena-docs/main/docs/assets/configs_2.2.2/cron.sh
 ```

+Check that `cron.sh` is pointing to your Python virtual environment and `ELENA_HOME` by running `bash cron.sh`, you should find `last.log` file on `$HOME` with the same contents of the image above.

-Add this line using _crontab -e_
+Add this line using `crontab -e`:
 ```
 * * * * * BASH_ENV=~/.bashrc bash -c -l "bash cron.sh"
 ```

-Wait for a minute, and you should find last.log file on $HOME with the same contents of the image above.
+Wait for a minute, and you should find `last.log` file on `$HOME` with the same contents of the image above.

 ## Congratulations!